chungyc/site-personal/site/article/physics/relativity/spacetime-diagrams.markdown

 in another inertial frame.

-In the spacetime diagram on the left below, there are two world lines which change their color and how they are dotted at the same time.
+In the spacetime diagram on the left below, there are two world lines which change their color and how they are dashed at the same time.
 The spacetime diagram on the right shows the same world lines as observed from an inertial frame moving at \(0.9c\) to the left, relative to the original inertial frame.